Why a business led public-private coalition for sanitation?

 The TBC’s unique model has assembled global leaders to fill this gap, providing the business view, and a platform to work in partnership with societal leaders to break through current barriers to achieving universal access to sanitation.

 "Every member of the Toilet Board Coalition has different backgrounds and skills, but we all share two things: a determination to develop innovative solutions to the sanitation crisis and an unequivocal belief that there is a clear role for businesses to play in creating these and taking them to scale."

 Jean Laurent Ingles,

 General Manager of Unilever Vietnam and Honorary Chairman of the Toilet Board Coalition

 "One of the biggest drivers of success for partnerships is being very clear on what you want to get out of the partnership, and understanding the motivations of your partners.
 For the people from the Unilever side who are involved in mentorship, it is very rewarding to make a difference with sometimes the smallest techniques, or just by asking the smallest question.
 I have immense respect for the work that these entrepreneurs are doing.
 What you are trying to do every- day is very very tough.
 Having a mentor to talk to is a valuable outlet."

-Charlie Beevor - Global Vice President, Household Cleaning Brands, UNILEVER, TBC Vice-Chairman
+Charlie Beevor, Global Vice President, Household Cleaning Brands, UNILEVER, TBC Chair

 "It is a blessing to work with young people full of energy.
 Through this program, in a structured manner, we can build business models to deliver sanitation to those in need."